tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_05.md

 The next thing is to grab the `partyId` route parameter in order to load the correct party in the `PartyDetails` view.

-In Angular 2, it's as simple as passing the [`RouteParams`](https://angular.io/docs/ts/latest/api/router/RouteParams-class.html) argument to the `PartyDetails` constructor:
+In Angular 2, it's as simple as passing the `ActivatedRoute` argument to the `PartyDetails` constructor:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="5.12"}}

 Dependency injection is employed heavily here by Angular 2 to do all the work behind the scenes.
-TypeScript first compiles this class with the class metadata that says what argument types this class expects in the constructor (i.e. `RouteParams`), so Angular 2 knows what types to inject if asked to create an instance of this class.
+TypeScript first compiles this class with the class metadata that says what argument types this class expects in the constructor (i.e. `ActivatedRoute`), so Angular 2 knows what types to inject if asked to create an instance of this class.

-Then, when you click on a party details link, the `router-outlet` directive will create a `RouteParams` provider that provides parameters for the current URL.
-Right after that moment if a `PartyDetails` instance is created by means of the dependency injection API, it's created with `RouteParams` injected and equalled to the current URL inside the constructor.
+Then, when you click on a party details link, the `router-outlet` directive will create a `ActivatedRoute` provider that provides parameters for the current URL.
+Right after that moment if a `PartyDetails` instance is created by means of the dependency injection API, it's created with `ActivatedRoute` injected and equalled to the current URL inside the constructor.

 If you want to read more about dependency injection in Angular 2, you can find an extensive overview in this [article](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html).
 If you are curious about class metadata read more about it [here](http://blog.thoughtram.io/angular/2015/09/17/resolve-service-dependencies-in-angular-2.html).